Solar cycle 25 prediction using length-to-amplitude relations: Introduction

 \section{Introduction}

-In 2019 experts of Solar Cycle 25 Prediction Panel predicted that the maximum of the solar cycle 25 (SC25) will lie in the sunspot number range between 95 and 130, that is similar to SC24 with the maximal SN=116 (\url{https://www.weather.gov/news/190504-sun-activity-in-solar-cycle}).
+In 2019 experts of Solar Cycle 25 Prediction Panel made an assumption \footnote{\url{https://www.weather.gov/news/190504-sun-activity-in-solar-cycle}} that the maximum of the 11-year solar cycle 25 (SC25) will lie in the sunspot number range between 95 and 130, that is similar to SC24 with the maximum $SN_{\rm max}(24)=116$.
 The opinion that SC25 will be equal or lower than SC24 is shared by many authors (\opencite{du22}; \opencite{burud21}; \opencite{nandy21}; \opencite{wu21}; \opencite{courtillot21} etc).

 If the odd SC25 is lower than the even SC24, it will violate the Gnevyshev-Ohl correlation rule \cite{gnevyshev48}.
-Many regard this as a sign that the Sun is entering to a Dalton-like global minimum.
+Many regard this as a sign that the Sun is entering a Dalton-like global minimum of activity.

 However, there is an alternative point of view that the forecast of the experts has been underestimated and the forecoming cycle will be higher (\opencite{macintosh20}; \opencite{koutchmy21}; \opencite{prasad22}; \opencite{lu22} etc).
 None of the two positions have prevailed so far.